bendoerr/collectd-write-qpid-json/README.md

 # collectd-write-qpid-json

-A simple [Collectd][collectd-home] python plugin for writing metric's to an [AMQP 1.0][amqp-home] compliant broker in the Collectd [JSON format][collectd-json] using Apache Qpid's Messaging Api [python bindings][qpid-messaging].
+A simple [Collectd][collectd-home] python plugin for writing metrics to an [AMQP 1.0][amqp-home] compliant broker in the Collectd [JSON format][collectd-json] using Apache Qpid's Messaging Api [python bindings][qpid-messaging].